unipartdigital/workflows_engine/docs/source/primitives.rst

 Allow for a set of repeated fields for dynamic construction of forms.

-.. note:: Validators on a repeat component are applied a list(?) of all repeats field's values .
+.. note:: Validators on a repeat component are applied to a list(?) of all repeats field's values .

 .. jsonschema:: ../../src/core/schema/components/repeat.json